 06 of 08

 While humans may assume that the pets miss each other and can't wait to see each other again, this is not always the case.
 Pets, especially cats, may view the returning pet as foreign, due to all of the new odd smells and possible different behavior of the returning pet.

 Conversely, exuberant pets may be "too much" for the returning pet; the excited greetings and playtime will need to wait until the anesthesia is completely worn off and sutures (if applicable) have healed.

 07 of 08

-Take Your Pet Outside as Soon as Possible to Allow Them to Relieve Themselves
+Take Your Pet Outside to Relieve Themselves ASAP

 This may seem obvious, but important nonetheless.
 Some pets will not use the available toilet facilities at the vet, or they may be too excited/groggy to relieve themselves before the trip home.
 Additionally, many pets receive IV (intravenous) fluids while under anesthesia, leading to full bladders!